connor-jason/Lasker-morris/README.md

 ## A detailed description of what each teammate contributed to the project.
 Abby: Wrote logic for determining moves in Actions, and helper functions adj and getMillMoves for actions.
 Debugging work later on.
 Connor: Wrote many of the helper functions found in the code.
 Made the iterative deepening search work properly.
+Made the utility function.
 Refactored a lot of the code for optimization & readability.
 Debugged errors for invalid moves.
 Peter: Wrote player logic for interacting with the refree.
 Wrote inital implemementation of alpha-beta-search with iterative deepening.
 Added in Draw condition.

 # Instructions on compiling and running your program.